Victoria Khiterer

-Khiterer is an author and editor of six books and over a hundred articles on Russian and Eastern European Jewish History.
+Khiterer is an author and editor of eight books and over a hundred articles on Ukrainian, Russian and Modern European Jewish History.
 The focus of Khiterer's research is the history of Jews in Kiev and Ukraine.
+Her book "Bitter War of Memory: The Babyn Yar Massacre, Aftermath, and Commemoration" (Purdue University Press, 2025) discusses the Babyn Yar massacre and its aftermath, and examines the commemoration and memorialization of the Holocaust at Babyn Yar, Kyiv.

-Khiterer's major monograph “Jewish City or Inferno of Russian Israel?
-A History of the Jews in Kiev before February 1917” describes ten centuries of the history of Jews in Kiev, from the tenth century until the collapse of the monarchy in Russia.
+Khiterer's monograph "Jewish City or Inferno of Russian Israel?
+A History of the Jews in Kiev before February 1917" (Academic Studies Press, 2016) describes the history of Jews in Kiev, from the tenth century until the collapse of the monarchy in Russia.